surendragalwa11/spring-cloud-stream-kafka-consumer/README.md

 ## Steps to reproduce [kafka-binder-issue](https://github.com/spring-cloud/spring-cloud-stream-binder-kafka/issues/1016):

 1. Once the application starts, send some messages on the kafka topic you provided.
+2. Stop the application & send some more messages on the kafka topic.
-2. Stop the application & run it again by providing consumer group id, consumer startOffset (value latest) & resetOffset.
+3. Run the application again by providing a fresh consumer group id and consumer startOffset (value latest).
-3. Notice that it listens to the previously consumed messages.
+4. Notice that it does not listens to the messages which were sent between the stop (consumer without group id) & start (consumer with new group id) phase.

 ## Docker Setup